sinedied/articles/articles/azure/build-demo/build-demo.md

 ## Azure building blocks

-We skipped over the implementation details of our example project in the previous sections, but to build it quickly we used some of many of existing Azure AI building blocks.
+We skipped a bit over the implementation details of our example project, but to build it quickly we used some of the already existing Azure AI building blocks.
 Here's a list of some components we used, that you can reuse in your own projects:

 - **OpenAI Node.js SDK**: we announced at Build a new integration of Azure OpenAI with the official [OpenAI Node.js SDK](https://github.com/openai/openai-node?tab=readme-ov-file#microsoft-azure-openai), meaning it's now easier than ever to switch between OpenAI and Azure OpenAI models.
 The [LangChain.js Azure OpenAI integration](https://js.langchain.com/docs/integrations/chat/azure/) has also been updated to use this new SDK.